levdjepko/cloud_traning/learning/data_science.md

 - ML
 - SQL

-Currently, working in Pluralsight to get through Python training specific to Analytics
+Currently, working in Pluralsight to get through Python training specific to Analytics.
+Learned more about the python venv and packages